composablehorizons/composeicons/README.md

 ## Basic Usage

+### For Designers

+Head over to [composeicons.com](https://composeicons.com), find an icon you need an click on the `Copy SVG` button.
+Then go to any design tool of your choice such as Figma and paste the icon (`⌘ + V`) in your project.

+### For Developers

-Find the icon you need from ComposeIcons.com and click on the [Copy Kt] button.
+Head over to [composeicons.com](https://composeicons.com), find the icon you need and click the `Copy Kt` button.
 It will add the Jetpack Compose Image Vector to your clipboard.
 Then paste the vector into your project and use it.

 Use it in your project using the `Image()` composable: